glideapps/autotune/README.md

 # autotune

-**Autotune automatically tunes your app over time to improve outcomes.** Not sure what your main call-to-action should be, or what color to use for the button?
+**Autotune automatically tunes your apps over time to improve outcomes.** Not sure what your main call-to-action should be, or what color to use for the button?
 Just make a few good guesses and Autotune will make the best decision.

 ## Create an account and your first app